Rule 6. Admission by Bar Examination

 F. Taking into consideration the results of the bar examination, along with the applicant's moral character, the Board shall make a recommendation to the Supreme Court regarding the admission of each applicant to the bar.

-G. An applicant who fails to achieve a passing score after taking six North Dakota or UBE bar examinations may not take additional bar examinations for admission in North Dakota.
+G. An applicant who fails to achieve a passing score after taking six UBE or MBE bar examinations may not take additional bar examinations for admission in North Dakota.

 H. If a negative recommendation or decision is based on the grounds that the applicant has failed to pass the bar examination or the lawyer's examination, upon written request, and payment of a reasonable copying fee, the applicant shall be provided copies of the appropriate point sheet or model analyses, prepared by or under the supervision of the National Conference of Bar Examiners, for that part of the applicant's examination.
 Any inspection and copying of the examination prepared and scored by or under the supervision of the National Conference of Bar Examiners will be as permitted by the guidelines and limitations prescribed by the National Conference of Bar Examiners or its designee.